JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 ## Week 4: Multi-Class Classification and Neural Networks

+### Explanation:

+This week went over one of the most recent additions to the machine learning engineeers toolkit called a neural network.
+Its a universal function approximator that can create non linear decision boundaries and is inspired by the way the brain learns.
+The brain is comprised of a particular type of cell called a neuron.
+It has dendrites that accept inputs and sends the result through to the axon which is the output.

+Between the input and output, we can have hidden layers that can allow for more accuracy in non-linear decision boundaries.

+It looks

 ## Week 5: Neural Network Learning

 ## Week 6: Regularized Linear Regression for Bias/Variance